WELCOME and thank you for considering a visit… Information within is about on-location film production and commercial photography in Nebraska.

-The site is curated by Jamie Vesay, experienced Locations Scout/Manager and often Creative Producer.
-He has been an industry professional for 20+ years.
+Site curated by Jamie Vesay, experienced Locations Scout/Manager and often Creative Producer.
+An industry professional for 25 years.

 Okay, let’s get the big answer out-of-the-way.
 No, it is NOT a real subway with train tracks and passengers… Nor is it the fast-food sandwich chain.
 Sorry, but the latter is where you’ll be aimed if you do an online search.